Limych/media_player.linkplay/info.md

-# Linkplay devices integration v2
+# Linkplay Sound Devices integration v2

 This component allows you to integrate control of audio devices based on Linkplay chipset into your [Home-Assistant](http://www.home-assistant.io) smart home system.
 Originally developed by nicjo814, maintained by limych.
 This version mostly rewritten by nagyrobi.
 Read more about Linkplay at the bottom of this file.